Fool’s under pressure to overtake (4)

 'under' says to put letters next to each other.

 'ass' after 'p' is 'pass'.

 'to' is the link.

-(Other definitions for pass that I've seen before include "Authorise; overtake", "Exceed; go by", "Overtake; mountain way", "Col", "Overtake - get through", "Go beyond; fail to answer", "Blow over", "Succeed; overtake", "Route over a mountain" and "Exam success".)
+(Other definitions for pass that I've seen before include "Authorise; overtake", "Pronounce (judgement)", "Overtake; mountain way", "Col", "Overtake - get through", "Go beyond; fail to answer", "Blow over", "Succeed; overtake", "Route over a mountain" and "Exam success".)